 There are two species of wildebeest in Africa: the blue wildebeest and the black wildebeest.
-The blue wildebeest has long black stripes running down its body, and the black wildebeest has a white tail.
+The blue wildebeest has long black stripes running down its body, and

 A wildebeest calf can stand and run together with its mother five minutes after being born.